 脈あり is a common Japanese idiom that literally means “There is a pulse“ and figuratively “You’re in with a chance of getting into a relationship with your crush”.
 For instance, it is likely that “a pulse exists” (脈あり) if your crush

 On the other hand, there will be “no pulse” (脈なし) if he/she

 - always ignores your texts

-- sounds indifferent to you (e.g. replies to your long text by “I see”)
+- sounds indifferent to you (e.g. replies to your long text with “I see”)

 I texted Aya and three days later she texted me back saying “Soz I was asleep”.
 Well, there is clearly “no pulse” (no chance).

 There are a lot of hapless men who misunderstand that the heart emoji ❤️ is the sign of “a pulse”.

 告白する (kokuhaku suru) means “to confess one’s feelings to one’s crush”.
 It is very common for (young) Japanese people to do 告白 before they get into a relationship (* but it depends on people, of course).
 For instance, according to some online surveys, nearly 50 % of women in Japan want men to do 告白 on the 3rd date (because they think that the 1st or 2nd date are a bit too early).
 Among young people, 告(こく)る is also used as a casual expression for 告白する.

 Note that 告白する means “confess” in general, e.g. 秘密(ひみつ)を告白する means “confess the secret”.

 It requires a lot of courage to confess your feelings to someone you like.